 Since 2016 heads of the European Center for Scientific Development have begun active collaboration with the representatives of the Department of Constitutional Law and Comparative Law of SHEI “Uzhhorod National University”, as well as with the Institute of State and Law of the European Countries, which, among the first in Ukraine, began to provide practical assistance to Ukrainian scientists contributing to participation in international scientific conferences that took place in the territory adjacent to the Transcarpathia region of states (in the Slovak Republic, the Republic of Poland, Hungary, Romania).

-In 2017 the board of the European Center for Scientific Development decided to rename the organizations in the Center for Ukrainian-European Scientific Cooperation and relocate the head office from Odessa to Uzhhorod and simultaneously open of branches in Odessa, Zaporizhzhia and Kherson.
+In 2017 the board of the European Center for Scientific Development decided to rename the organizations in the Centre for Ukrainian and European Scientific Cooperation and relocate the head office from Odessa to Uzhhorod and simultaneously open of branches in Odessa, Zaporizhzhia and Kherson.
 It happened in view of the new vector of the Ministry of Education and Science of Ukraine in ensuring the integration of Ukrainian scientists and teachers in the European educational and scientific space, the lack of adequate state funding for this activity and the interest of academics and teachers in the need to participate in scientific events taking place in the European Union in order to obtain the academic title of associate professor or professor.
 Bielov Dmytro Mykolaiovych, Full Professor, Professor at the Department of Constitutional Law and Justice of SHEI “Uzhhorod National University” who has a considerable experience in various European scientific and educational projects, was appointed to the position of head of the organization.